Ethnic groups in the United Kingdom

 The United Kingdom is an ethnically diverse society.
 The largest ethnic group in the United Kingdom is White British, followed by Asian British.
 Ethnicity in the United Kingdom is formally recorded at the national level through a census.
-The 2011 United Kingdom census recorded a reduced share of White British people in the United Kingdom from the previous 2001 United Kingdom census.
+The 2021 United Kingdom census recorded a reduced share of White British people in the United Kingdom from the previous 2011 United Kingdom census.
 Factors that are contributing to the growth of minority populations are varied in nature, including differing birth rates and Immigration.

-According to the Office for National Statistics (ONS) based on population survey figures from 2019, people from ethnic minority backgrounds make up 14.4% of the United Kingdom (16.1% for England, 5.9% for Wales, 5.4% for Scotland and 2.2% for Northern Ireland).
+According to the Office for National Statistics (ONS) based on population census figures from 2021, people from ethnic minority backgrounds make up 17% of the United Kingdom (19% for England, 6.2% for Wales, 7% for Scotland and 4.4% for Northern Ireland).